-Main GNXAS development (1990-1996): A. Filipponi A. Di Cicco and C. Natoli

-Collaborators contributing also to previous GnXAS workshops and schools (1992-2013): P. D'Angelo, K. Hatada, F. Iesari, M. Minicucci, E. Principi, A. Trapananti, A. Witkowska ...

-The Camerino XAS group is currently distributing GNXAS to the scientific community.
-Besides the Linux versions, there are executables running on MAC OsX and Windows (K. Hatada) and a new w-GNXAS (Gul) version.

-Longstanding scientific activity in the last 30 years on XAS under nonstandard conditions carried out at ADONE (Frascati), LURE (Orsay) and since 1995 at the ESRF (Grenoble), since 2006 ELETTRA (Trieste), since 2007 at Soleil (Saclay).
+- Main GnXAS development (1990-1996): A. Filipponi A. Di Cicco and C. Natoli - Collaborators contributing also to previous GnXAS workshops and schools (1992-2022) P. D'Angelo, K. Hatada, F. Iesari, M. Minicucci, E. Principi, A. Trapananti, A. Witkowska ... - The Camerino XAS group is currently distributing GnXAS to the scientific community.
+Its use is recommended under Linux operative system, but it can be adapted to MAC OsX and Windows (K. Hatada, F. Iesari). - Longstanding scientific activity in the last 35 years on XAS under nonstandard conditions carried out at ADONE (Frascati), LURE (Orsay) and since 1995 at the ESRF (Grenoble), since 2006 ELETTRA (Trieste), since 2007 at Soleil (Saclay). - http://gnxas.unicam.it Website

-http://gnxas.unicam.it Website
+X-ray Absorption Spectroscopy Laboratory - University of Camerino